mlpack/ensmallen/doc/optimizers.md

 Attributes of the optimizer can also be modified via the member methods `StepSize()`, `BatchSize()`, `Epsilon()`, `MaxIterations()`, `Tolerance()`, `Shuffle()`, `ResetPolicy()`, and `ExactObjective()`.

+***Note:*** if `exactObjective` is `false`, then `Optimize(f, coordinates)` will return an estimate of the objective function.
+This estimate is the sum of the objectives obtained on the last pass of the separable functions.
+The estimate will not include contributions from any separable functions not visited in the last pass (e.g., if `maxIterations` is not an integer multiple of `f.NumFunctions()`).

 #### Examples: